 Mootz III, Francis Joseph, The Irrelevance of Contemporary Academic Philosophy for Law: Recovering the Rhetorical Tradition (March 25, 2008).
 ON PHILOSOPHY IN AMERICAN LAW, Francis J. Mootz III, ed., Cambridge U. Press, 2009; UNLV William S. Boyd School of Law Legal Studies Research Paper No. 08-27

 Mootz, Francis J. III, "The Irrelevance of Contemporary Academic Philosophy for Law: Recovering the Rhetorical Tradition" (2008).
 Scholarly Works.
-Paper 64.
+64.